jd28/rollnw/README.md

 ## Moonshots

 At some point it became fashionable in the NWN community to passive aggressively ask "why?" to every idea.
-But ours isn't to question why, it's but to do and die and learn and maybe make neat things.
+But, to paraphrase Tennyson, ours isn't to question why, it's but to do and die and learn and maybe make neat things.
 In that spirit, here is a list of crazy projects that this library hopes to facilitate and that all fly in the face of "WHY?".

 * A nwscript [Language Server](https://en.wikipedia.org/wiki/Language_Server_Protocol)
 * A modern, cross-platform nwexplorer.